Old St. Peter's Basilica: Design

 The design was a typical basilica form with the plan and elevation resembling those of Roman basilicas and audience halls, such as the Basilica Ulpia in Trajan's Forum and Constantine's own Aula Palatina at Trier, rather than the design of any Greco-Roman temple.
 The design may have been derived from the description of Solomon's Temple in 1 Kings 6.

 Constantine took great pains to build the basilica on the site he and Pope Sylvester I believed to be Saint Peter's grave, which had been marked since at least the second century.
 This influenced the layout of the building, which was erected on the sloped Vatican Hill, on the west bank of the Tiber River.
-Notably, since the site was outside the boundaries of the ancient city, the apse with the altar was located in the west so that the basilica's façade could be approached from Rome itself to the east.
+Notably, since the site was outside the boundaries of the ancient city, the apse with the altar was located in the west, so that the basilica's façade could be approached from Rome itself to the east.
 The exterior, unlike earlier pagan temples, was not lavishly decorated.

 The church was capable of housing from 3,000 to 4,000 worshipers at one time.
 It consisted of five aisles, a wide central nave and two smaller aisles to each side, which were each divided by 21 marble columns, taken from earlier pagan buildings.
 It was over 350 ft long, built in the shape of a Latin cross, and had a gabled roof which was timbered on the interior and which stood at over 100 ft at the center.
-An atrium, known as the "Garden of Paradise", stood at the entrance and had five doors which led to the body of the church; this was a sixth-century addition.
+In the 6th century, an atrium—known as the "Garden of Paradise"—was added at the entrance and had five doors, which led to the body of the church.

 The altar of Old St. Peter's Basilica used several Solomonic columns.
 According to tradition, Constantine took these columns from the Temple of Solomon and gave them to the church; however, the columns were probably from an Eastern church.
 When Gian Lorenzo Bernini built his baldacchino to cover the new St. Peter's altar, he drew from the twisted design of the old columns.
 Eight of the original columns were moved to the piers of the new St. Peter's.